Corey Feldman says he was hospitalized after being stabbed

-LOS ANGELES --Actor Corey Feldman was hospitalized after being attacked in his car Tuesday evening at an intersection in Tarzana, the actor and authorities said.
+LOS ANGELES, California --Actor Corey Feldman was hospitalized after being attacked in his car Tuesday evening at an intersection in Tarzana, California, the actor and authorities said.

-On Twitter early Wednesday, Feldman said he was sitting in his vehicle when three men approached and one of them "stabbed" him, adding that the actor's security was distracted at the time.
+On Twitter early Wednesday, Feldman said he was sitting in his vehicle when three men approached and one of them stabbed him, adding that the actor's security was distracted at the time.

 One tweet included photos that apparently showed Feldman lying on a hospital bed and being examined by a medical staffer.
 "I'M OK!" he wrote.